dbratell/goodreadslibrarianaddon/README.md

 * Auto-generates ISBN13 from ISBN10, to avoid cases where a edition ends up with one ISBN13 instance and one ISBN10 instance.

-* Auto-enable "keyword" when writing text in the combine search field so that the user doesn't have to redo the search after forgetting to do it.

-* Puts the three most recently used languages at the top of the language select because if you work on a language specific group of books, scrolling that dropdown takes too long.

 * Compacts the author edit page a bit to reduce the amount of scrolling needed to get to the save button.